 wood, acrylic, anitex

 I mix the wool that I recover from the clothes of different people, relatives and strangers.
 I mix clothes, skirts, sweaters, shirts, blouses.
 I combine thoughts, time and memories of those days and people.
-I put together in a single sweater the previous lives of clothes that my mother, aunts and grandmothers, and people I do not know, have been wearing.
+I put together the previous lives of clothes worn by my mother, aunts and grandmothers, and people I do not know in a single sweater.
 I give them a new life.
 I combine the past with the here and now.
 (Małgorzata Dmitruk)

-Małgorzata Dmitruk (Bielsk Podlaski, Bialystok district, 1974), graphic artist, painter, illustrator, fashion designer and scenographer, after studying at the Belarusan State Academy of Arts in Minsk, graduated in 1999 from the Academy of Fine Arts in Warsaw.
+Małgorzata Dmitruk (Bielsk Podlaski, Bialystok district, 1974), graphic artist, painter, illustrator, fashion designer and scenographer.
+After studying at the Belarusian State Academy of Arts in Minsk, she graduated in 1999 from the Academy of Fine Arts in Warsaw.
 She received her PhD degree in 2007 and a post-doctoral degree in art in 2013.
-She teaches at the Academy of Fine Arts in Warsaw: in 2002-2014 she was an assistant, and from 2011 a senior lecturer, at the Faculty of Graphic Arts and, since 2014, she has been running the Studio of Relief and Intaglio Printing at the Faculty of Sculpture.
-Grand Prix at 2000 and 2001 Warsaw Graphic Competition; Grand Prix at 2006 Daniel Chodowiecki National Competition in Gdansk; 2008 Scholarship of the Young Poland Programme of the Minister of Culture and National Heritage.
-She exhibited in Poland and abroad in more than 50 solo shows and in around 100 group shows.
+She teaches at the Academy of Fine Arts in Warsaw.
+From 2002-2014 she was an assistant, and then promoted to senior lecturer in 2011 at the Faculty of Graphic Arts.
+Since 2014, she has been running the Studio of Relief and Intaglio Printing at the Faculty of Sculpture.
+She has received many awards for her work: Grand Prix Warsaw Graphic Competition, 2000 and 2001; Grand Prix Daniel Chodowiecki National Competition, Gdansk, 2006; Scholarship of the Young Poland Programme of the Minister of Culture and National Heritage, 2008.
+Her work has been shown in Poland and abroad in more than 50 solo shows and over 100 group shows.

 drawing and collage on paper

-A map with an Earth constellation and a Celestial constellation in search of an orientation of the self by imagining the umbilical cord that once tied these two elements in a Cosmic Brotherhood.
-A sight activity of a non-limiting gaze.
-A terrestrial and a cosmic map at the same time: to watch Universe and become one.
+A map with an Earth constellation and a Celestial constellation in search of an orientation of the self by imagining the umbilical cord that once united these two realms in a Cosmic Brotherhood.
+The active view by a non-limiting gaze.
+A terrestrial and a cosmic map at the same time: to see the Universe and become one.
 A spiritual path.
+(Diego Esposito)

 Diego Esposito (Teramo 1940) lives and works between Milan and Venice.
-His sculptural works, starting from the project in progress “Longitude / Latitude” initiated at the Center for Contemporary Art Luigi Pecci in Prato, Italy (2001), have been installed at the Museo Emilio Caraffa, Cordoba, Argentina (2010), at the Centro Cultural Ccori Wasi, Lima, Peru (2011), at the Muryokoin Temple, Japan and at the École supérieure d’art et de design Marseille, France (2015), at the Giorgio Cini Foundation, Island of San Giorgio Maggiore, Venice, Italy ( 2016); at the University of Teramo, Italy, and in Satka, Russia (2018).
+His sculptural works, starting from the project-in-progress “Longitude / Latitude” began at the Center for Contemporary Art Luigi Pecci in Prato, Italy (2001), have been installed at the Museo Emilio Caraffa, Cordoba, Argentina (2010), at the Centro Cultural Ccori Wasi, Lima, Peru (2011), at the Muryokoin Temple, Japan and at the École supérieure d’art et de design Marseille, France (2015), at the Giorgio Cini Foundation, Island of San Giorgio Maggiore, Venice, Italy (2016); at the University of Teramo, Italy, and in Satka, Russia (2018).